West Heslerton

-West Heslerton is a village and former civil parish in North Yorkshire, England, 6 mi southeast of Pickering.
-The village lies within the historic county boundaries of the East Riding of Yorkshire.
+West Heslerton is a village and former civil parish, now in the parish of Heslerton, in North Yorkshire, England, 6 mi southeast of Pickering.
 In 1931 the parish had a population of 308.
 The village was named on early maps as Heslerton Magna.

-West Heslerton is part of the Rillington ward, an electoral area covered by Ryedale District Council which is currently represented by Cllr Nathan Garbutt Moore.
+The village lies within the historic county boundaries of the East Riding of Yorkshire.
+It was part of the Ryedale district between 1974 and 2023.
+It is now administered by North Yorkshire Council.

 Etymology

 The village name is thought to be derived from the Old English words hæsel ('hazel'), or a derivative thereof, and the word tūn ('enclosure').
 Thus it once meant "hazel enclosure".

 History

 The village is the site of one of Britain's largest archaeological excavations, that of a large settlement which seems to have been occupied for several centuries until about 800 AD.
 The settlement flourished during late Roman/early Anglo-Saxon times, but may have been occupied for a considerable length of time before the arrival of Romans in Britain.
 The site covers over 45 hectare and contains the traces of more than 200 buildings.
 Excavations of Cook's Quarry in the village, unearthed a cemetery containing 250 skeletons of people buried between the 4th and 7th centuries AD.

+In 1866 West Heslerton became a civil parish, on 1 April 1935 the parish was abolished and merged with East Heslerton to form "Heslerton".

-Along with East Heslerton, it forms the civil parish of Heslerton which had 409 residents at the 2001 census, with the population remaining unchanged at the 2011 census.
+The civil parish of Heslerton had 409 residents at the 2001 census, with the population remaining unchanged at the 2011 census.

 The Yorkshire Wolds Way National Trail and the Centenary Way long distance footpaths run just south of the village.

 Heslerton Cricket Club play in West Heslerton and field two teams in the Scarborough Cricket League.